Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 Maryse Mitchell-Brody

-dancer, loud new yorker, good friend, and mad one.
-Along with
+new yorker, good friend, and mad one.
+Along with her work with

 and a member of the Rock Dove Collective, a radical community